 In Vietnam, only the Ministry of Health can declare the number of positive cases.
 Hospitals and clinics cannot independently publish numbers … North Korea’s opaque institutions can easily censor reports of infections.

 While community spread makes it all but impossible to accurately track the number of cases, there is another explanation for Vietnam and North Korea’s outlying numbers.
-As the ability to “flatten the curve” is used to judge a country’s overall success in responding to the virus, the process of gathering and publishing official data can deployed to achieve different political goals.
+As the ability to “flatten the curve” is used to judge a country’s overall success in responding to the virus, the process of gathering and publishing official data can be deployed to achieve different political goals.

 In the case of Vietnam, only the Ministry of Health can declare the number of positive cases.
 Hospitals and clinics cannot independently publish numbers, while any unofficial counts can be subjected to a penalty.
 North Korea’s opaque institutions can easily censor reports of infections, just as China did in January.
 In this context, it is important to understand the narrative being shaped around Vietnam and North Korea’s numbers, which offers an insight into each country’s domestic priorities.